Financial Services Authority: Abolition

 On 16 June 2010, the Chancellor of the Exchequer, George Osborne, announced plans to abolish the FSA and separate its responsibilities between a number of new agencies and the Bank of England.
 The Financial Conduct Authority would be responsible for policing the financial activities of the City and the banking system.
 A new Prudential Regulation Authority would carry out the prudential regulation of financial firms, including banks, investment banks, building societies and insurance companies.

 On 19 December 2012 the Financial Services Act 2012 received royal assent and came into force on 1 April 2013.
-The act created a new regulatory framework for financial services and abolished the FSA.
-Specifically, the Act gave the Bank of England responsibility for financial stability, bringing together macro and micro prudential regulation, and created a new regulatory structure consisting of the Bank of England's Financial Policy Committee, the Prudential Regulation Authority and the Financial Conduct Authority.
+The act created a new regulatory framework for financial services.
+Specifically, the Act renamed the Financial Services Authority as the Financial Conduct Authority, but transferred to the Bank of England responsibility for financial stability, bringing together macro and micro prudential regulation, and created a new regulatory structure consisting of the Bank of England's Financial Policy Committee, the Prudential Regulation Authority and the Financial Conduct Authority.